 We Prepare our Bare Root Stock in the Fields

--Lives Stakes and Wetland Plants
+-Storing Lives Stakes and Wetland Plants

 Seeds must remain dry.
 Simply store them in a dry area or refrigerator until planting.
 It's best to check with your local USDA for ideal storage specifications for different seeds.
 Particular zones and climates have specific ways to store your seeds.

 The number one step in properly storing your seeds is keeping them in a dry area or refrigerator.
 A helpful tip is to check with your local USDA for best ways to store your seeds.
 Since growing zones and climates differ, there may be better ways to store your seeds.